Medical expert of the article

 Stages of hepatic encephalopathy

-Stage I (harbingers of coma, precoma I) is characterized by the following symptoms:
+Stage I (precursors of coma, precoma I) is characterized by the following symptoms:

-- Consciousness is preserved, patients complain of pronounced general weakness, lack of appetite, nausea, bitterness in the mouth, hiccups, pain in the right hypochondrium, dizziness, "flashing of flies" before the eyes, headache, tinnitus;
+- consciousness is preserved, patients complain of severe general weakness, loss of appetite, nausea, bitterness in the mouth, hiccups, pain in the right hypochondrium, dizziness, “flickering spots” before the eyes, headache, tinnitus;

-- patients adequately answer questions, recognize others, but periodically cease to navigate in time, in space (they may not understand where they are, do not call the day of the week, etc.);
+- patients adequately answer questions, recognize others, but periodically lose their bearings in time and space (they may not understand where they are, not be able to name the day of the week, etc.);

-- often there is excitement, fussiness, emotional lability, euphoria (they say they feel fine);
+- excitement, fussiness, emotional lability, euphoria are often observed (they claim that they feel great);

-In clinical practice, it is important to distinguish between hepatic encephalopathy, which develops in acute and chronic liver diseases.
-In general, the symptomatology is similar, but with acute liver damage all manifestations of hepatic encephalopathy progress much faster than in chronic ones.
+In clinical practice, it is important to distinguish between hepatic encephalopathy developing in acute and chronic liver diseases.
+In general, the symptoms are similar, but in acute liver lesions, all manifestations of hepatic encephalopathy progress much faster than in chronic ones.

 What do need to examine?